 Time investment is essential for creating a successful podcast

 There are a myriad of excuses people make for not starting their own podcast.
-Time is the common roadblock for many.
+Time is a common roadblock for many.
 But to be honest, the time investment is completely worth it.
 In fact, because podcasts have such long shelf lives, they can be listened to at any point in history.
 Plus you're guaranteed an audience every week!

-Well, the production of your podcast can be split up into three categories: pre-recording preparation, recording, & editing and uploading.
+Well, the production of your podcast can be split up into three categories: pre-recording preparation, recording, & editing, and uploading.

 It will take some time to get everything done but when you start producing shows one after another (with experience) you will pick up speed in the process and will become a pro.

 The amount of time that you need to invest depends on the format of the show.
-For instance, if you are recording a solo podcast show then you would need less time in comparison to the other formats like Interview.
-This is because in solo you can record the entire show at a uniform speed and your content will be decided on the length of the show.
+For instance, if you are recording a solo podcast show then you would need less time in comparison to the other formats like interviews.
+This is because you can record the entire show at a uniform speed and your content will be decided on the length of the show.
 Whereas in an interview format, the length of the show may vary depending on the conversation between the host and the guest.
 It will be more dynamic in nature.

 In order to save the recording time, you can do it in batches.
 It involves making recordings of several episodes in one sitting, which saves you tons of time!

 You can produce a polished episode in one go without having to worry too much about editing.
 You'll save time by sticking with an unpolished sound, leaving pauses and fillers like "umms" and "ahhs".
 When co-hosting two tracks, you should make sure the levels are equal for each person's track before starting your recording session. after successful editing, you can finally publish your podcast.